dannylc/dannylc.github.io/project/Moisture.md

 The system consists of a vertical column, which has moisture sensors arranged at different heights, which output a voltage to a programmable data acquisition and monitoring system cDAQ in a LabVIEW environment, which allows data to be viewed using an HMI.

-Further details can be found at the [github repository](https://github.com/dannylc/Moisture-Sensor-MAS-1)
+Further details can be found at [this github repository](https://github.com/dannylc/Moisture-Sensor-MAS-1)